Why Conversational AI

 Deliver a seamless customer experience

-AI-driven automation works best in an environment where there is a single platform for all communications which integrates with CRM and other business systems to share information and deliver seamless customer experiences.
+AI-driven automation works best in an environment where there is a single platform for all communications which integrates with all in one CRM and other business systems to share information and deliver seamless customer experiences.
 Increasingly, local councils are updating old, inflexible systems to reap the benefits of modern technology and deliver better customer experiences and operational efficiencies.

-The impact on staff and citizens alike is clear.
-41% of IT leaders believe companies will fall behind if they don’t adopt conversational AI capabilities to help make services accessible and inclusive, provide 27/4 access to FAQs and redirect labour costs to areas where human intervention is needed most.
+The impact on staff and citizens alike is clear: 41% of IT leaders believe companies will fall behind if they don’t adopt conversational AI capabilities to help make services accessible and inclusive, provide 27/4 access to FAQs and redirect labour costs to areas where human intervention is needed most.

-8x8 templates simplify conversational AI
+8x8 templates simplify Conversational AI

 At 8x8, we have done the research and identified and pre-built a set of user-friendly, plug-and-play templates for the most common conversational AI use cases in local government.